 The members of the course are formed into patrols and these into a troop.
 The entire troop lives in the out-of-doors for part of the course, camping, cooking their own meals, and practicing Scout skills.

-But Wood Badge is more than just mechanical course work.
-Wood Badge is the embodiment of Scouting spirit.
+But Wood Badge is more than just mechanical coursework.
+Wood Badge is the embodiment of the Scouting spirit.

 Like many intense training experiences, it has always relied on a busy schedule forcing the participants to work together, to organize and to develop an enthusiasm and team spirit to accomplish the tasks and challenges placed before them.

 The course is designed to be a highlight “a mountaintop experience” for the course participants.
-Careful planning and strict attention to detail provides a physical/logistic support and program second to none.
+Careful planning and strict attention to detail provide physical/logistic support and a program second to none.